gatling/gatling/src/docs/content/reference/current/core/assertions/index.md

 ## Concepts

-The Assertions API is used to verify that global statistics like response time or number of failed requests matches expectations for a whole simulation.
+The Assertions API is used to verify that global statistics, like response time or number of failed requests, match expectations for a whole simulation.

 Assertions are registered for a simulation using the method `assertions` on the `setUp`.
 For example: